themeblvd/theme-blvd-shortcodes/readme.txt

 1. Upload `theme-blvd-shortcodes` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= Having problems with content formatting, when combined with some complex third-party plugins?  =

+Any content wrapped in the `[raw]` shortcode will allow you to escape any automatic WordPress formatting.
+Keep in mind that this is not a standard shortcode, and does modify the content outputted in your site.
+So, if you find that this conflicts with any other plugins you may be using, you can disable this functionality all together from *Settings > Writing* in your WordPress admin.

 == Screenshots ==